 Housed in that bulge is a dedicated, optimized, 1.4x extender (teleconverter).
-The large, lockable lever you see allows that extender's elements/groups to be included in or removed from the active optical path as desired.
+The large, lockable lever allows that extender's elements/groups to be included in or removed from the lens' active optical path as desired.

 The built-in design is also far less risky to your gear.
 It is not unusual to hear of extenders (or lenses) being dropped during field installation, a process that really could use three or four hands.
 Extender installing/removing can also allow dust and moisture into the camera and lens - removing dust from a large stack of photos can take days.